-- 2 tablespoons red curry paste (more or less, to taste)
+- 2 tablespoons red curry paste (add more to taste, if desired)

 - 12 ounces uncooked rotini (one package)

-- In a large pot, combine the onion and pepper strips, the squash slices, the peas, and the garlic.
+- In a large pot, combine the onion and pepper strips, the squash slices, the peas, and the garlic (if desired).
 Heat over medium heat for about 2 minutes until the vegetables are partially thawed.12 ounces frozen onion and pepper strips, 12 ounces frozen squash slices, 1 cup frozen peas, 1 tablespoon minced garlic

 - Add the diced tomatoes, coconut milk, and curry paste.
-Increase the heat to medium high and heat until the mixture starts to simmer, about 10 minutes.
+Increase the heat to medium high, cover, and heat until the mixture starts to simmer, about 10 minutes.
 Stir occasionally.28 ounces diced tomatoes, 14.5 ounces unsweetened coconut milk (can be the light version), 2 tablespoons red curry paste

 - Mix in the pasta, reduce the heat, cover, and simmer about 15 minutes, until the pasta is tender.12 ounces uncooked rotini